 - Add your canned ingredients (green chilies, corn, black beans, northern white beans, and TVP) with all the juices.

-- Add 2-3 cups of water, it will simmer out and be soaked up.
+- Add 2 to 3 cups of water, it will simmer out and be soaked up.

-- Scoop into bowl, add your garnishes, and enjoy!
+- Scoop the chili into a bowl, add your garnishes, and enjoy!

 - Nightshades (peppers, tomatoes)